An Inside Look at Tom Brady the Father vs. the Football Star

 Kevin C. Cox/Getty Images

-Though a carefully curated cross-section of the star's private life is on display via his and his wife Gisele Bündchen's Instagram accounts (and now on Tom vs. Time), Brady is fiercely protective of his family, from his parents to his three kids.
+Though a carefully curated cross-section of the star's private life is on display via his and his wife Gisele Bündchen's Instagram accounts (and now on Tom vs. Time), Brady is fiercely protective of his family, from his parents and siblings to his three kids.
 And this has now become a Brady-and-beyond affair.

 "As a proud family man, it is taking everything in me to not take the low road today.
 We will continually take the high road while others feel it necessary to take a swipe at our family. #Karma #Family," former Boston Red Sox infielder Kevin Youkilis, who's married to Brady's sister, Julie, tweeted Monday.